Facilitators

 Tracy, Lady Northampton

-Tracy, Lady Northampton is a UKCP and BACP Accredited Psychotherapist with a Master’s Degree in Humanistic and Integrative Psychotherapy (Clinical).
-A clinical supervisor and training therapist with over 30 years of experience in mental health, Lady Northampton has worked in various clinical settings including British Airways, The Priory Hospital Group, and the Recovery Centre, London.
-In addition to being in private practice in London since 1992, Lady Northampton has been a patron of The Body Dysmorphic Disorder Foundation since 2020 and is a registered yoga teacher.
+Tracy, Lady Northampton is a qualified Forest Therapy Guide and UKCP/BACP-accredited psychotherapist with a Masters in integrative psychotherapy and humanistic counselling.
+A clinical supervisor and training therapist with over 30 years of experience in mental health, Lady Northampton has worked in various clinical settings, including British Airways, The Priory Hospital Group, and the Recovery Centre, London.
+In addition to maintaining her private practice in London, Lady Northampton has been a patron of The Body Dysmorphic Disorder Foundation since 2020 and is a registered yoga teacher.
+Alongside her husband, Spencer, Lord Northampton, Lady Tracy helped transform The Falcon from a historic ancestral estate into a haven where health, healing, and heritage thrive.

 Spencer, Lord Northampton

 Affectionately known as “Spenny,” Lord Spencer Northampton is the 7th Marquess of Northampton.
-Alongside his wife Tracy, Lady Northampton, Lord Northampton transformed The Falcon from a sleepy village public house on the grounds of Castle Ashby, his ancestral estate, to a destination for sophisticated seekers of rest, renewal, and deep connection to nature.
+Alongside his wife Tracy, Lady Northampton, Lord Northampton transformed The Falcon from a sleepy village public house on the grounds his ancestral estate into a haven where health, healing, and heritage thrive.
 Lord Northampton’s belief in the betterment of self and society is perfectly expressed in his commitment to Freemasonry, one of the world’s oldest secular social and charitable organisations.
 Dedicated to upholding the values of Integrity, Friendship, Respect, and Service to empower members to be the best they can be, Freemasons contributed over £50m to deserving causes in 2020.
-Lord Northampton served as Pro Grand Master of the United Grand Lodge of England, the governing body of Freemasonry in England and Wales from 2001 to 2009.
+Lord Northampton served as Pro Grand Master of the United Grand Lodge of England, the governing body of Freemasonry in England and Wales, from 2001 to 2009.

 Natasha Silver Bell, CEO & Founder of SilverBell Global